noobg1/pgvector-data-storage-talk/pgvector_presentation.md

 ```
 - Postgres copies the ENTIRE row (including 4KB embedding!)
 - Old 4KB embedding becomes "dead tuple" in TOAST
-- Do this 5000 times = 20 GB of dead data
+- Do this 5000 times = 20 MB of dead data
+- Scale to 50k docs with frequent updates = GBs of bloat!

 <!-- pause -->

-*Your database is basically hoarding old versions like: "But I might need this someday!"* 📦
+*Database is basically hoarding old versions like: "But I might need this someday!"* 📦

 ![](images/gifs/hoarder.gif)